rohan-v8rma/Java-Juggernaut/README.md

 Sometimes, one may need to throw a new exception (with additional information) along with the original exception.

-This is called chained exceptions.
+This is referred to as chaining exceptions.

 Constructor syntax for chaining exceptions is as follows.
 ```java